Loading...

 Incorporate Healthy Fats

-Drink water before and during your meal to help with digestion and glucose processing.
+Drink water before or after your meal to help with digestion and potentially dilute the glucose response.

 healthspan-mbl